babar-raza/package-descriptions/groupdocs.com/nuget/GroupDocs.Metadata for .NET.md

 - Traverse a whole metadata tree.
 - Work with the APEv2, ID3v1, ID3v2, Lyrics & other tags of MP3 metadata.

-## New Features & Enhancements in Version 20.7
+## New Features & Enhancements in Version 20.8

-- Implemented the ability to work with `EXIF` metadata in `JPEG2000` images.
+- Implemented the ability to add/update `EXIF` & metadata properties of arbitrary types using the search API.
-- Added support for the `HEIF`/`HEIC` format.
-- Implemented the ability to extract metadata from encrypted MS Project files.
-- Implemented the ability to manage custom properties in Project files.
-Added support for additional built-in properties.
+- Implemented the ability to add/update `XMP` metadata properties of arbitrary types using the search API.

-For the detailed notes, please visit [GroupDocs.Metadata for .NET 20.7 Release Notes](https://docs.groupdocs.com/metadata/net/groupdocs-metadata-for-net-20-7-release-notes/).
+For the detailed notes, please visit [GroupDocs.Metadata for .NET 20.8 Release Notes](https://docs.groupdocs.com/metadata/net/groupdocs-metadata-for-net-20-8-release-notes/).

 ## Read & Write Metadata Formats